Pheonix Copley: Los Angeles Kings

 As a free agent following the 2021–22 season, Copley signed a one-year, $850,000 contract with the Los Angeles Kings on July 13, 2022.
 After Kings goaltenders Cal Petersen and Jonathan Quick struggled at the start of the 2022–23 season, the Kings called up Copley from the AHL in December 2022.
 Copley would quickly establish himself as the team's starting goaltender, becoming just the fifth goaltender in franchise history to win seven games in a row.

 During the 2023–24 season, Copley played in eight games before sustaining an injury during practice on December 15, 2023, and was then placed on the long-term injured reserve list two days later.
 On January 6, 2024, it was announced that he would not return during the season due to ACL surgery.

 Ahead of the 2025–26 season, on October 1, 2025, Copley was placed on waivers by the Kings; he was subsequently claimed off waivers the following day by the Tampa Bay Lightning.
-Remaining on the roster to provide depth, Copley wthout featuring with Tampa Bay was later returned to the Kings in a trade for future considerations on October 15, 2025.
+Remaining on the roster to provide depth, Copley without featuring with Tampa Bay was later returned to the Kings in a trade for future considerations on October 15, 2025.

+Columbus Blue Jackets

+As a free agent from the Kings, Copley was signed to a one-year, $850,000 contract with the Columbus Blue Jackets for the season on July 1, 2026.

 Personal life

 Copley was born on January 18, 1992, in North Pole, Alaska, to parents Peter Copley and Mary Sanford.
 His older brother Navarone also plays ice hockey.
 At a young age, his family moved to Ohio so his father could pursue an advanced degree.
 Eventually, his parents divorced and Mary, Navarone and Pheonix moved back to Alaska.
 In honor of his birthplace, Copley has candy canes on his goaltender mask.

-In 2022, spurred by difficulties related to diet and injuries, Copley founded an athletic tea company called Athletes Apothecary He continues to run this business as a way to help other athletes facing the same difficulties he faced and to bring awareness to high quality sports nutrition.
+In 2022, spurred by difficulties related to diet and injuries, Copley founded an athletic tea company called Athletes Apothecary.